RareDrops/top-gh-repos/README.md

 ```bash
 top-gh-repos [options]
 ```
-or if you opted out installing the command globally, use:
+or if you didn't install the command globally, use:
 ```bash
 npx top-gh-repos [options]
 ```